Selective Focus: Ten Years of Homegrown Music Video Festival

 What’s Rick Steves’ deal with Duluth?

 Does Rick Steves have a beef with Duluth?
-While I was doing a searching for something Duluth related, I discovered a PDD post from Nov.
+While I was doing a search for something Duluth related, I discovered a PDD post from Nov.
 22 titled “Rick Steves offends his Duluth friends.”
 Which surprised me, as I had just recently noticed yet another slight from Rick Steves regarding Duluth. (more…)

 The Lamedog Video